 New features in iPadOS

 A lot of the features in iPadOS are the same as those in iOS 13 - but there are many more features that will enhance your existing iPad considerably - or give you a reason to upgrade.
-Here, we explain the key features of the upcoming operating system.
+Here, we explain the key features of the new operating system.

 iPadOS features at a glance: